College Football Risk

-College Football Risk, or CFBRisk, is a biennial collegiate strategy game that takes place during the spring and is inspired by the Hasbro Boardgame Risk.
-Each season, more than 8,000 students and non-students participate, representing all NCAA Division I FBS schools in the United States.
-The game is a continuation of the popular game run by the college football subreddit, "r/CFB," on the social media site Reddit.
+College Football Risk, or CFBRisk, was a short-lived collegiate strategy game that took place during the spring and was inspired by the Hasbro Boardgame Risk.
+Each season, more than 8,000 students and non-students participated, representing all NCAA Division I FBS schools in the United States.
+The game was a continuation of the popular game run by the college football subreddit, "r/CFB," on the social media site Reddit.
 CFBRisk first took place in the spring and summer of 2018.
-It is an MMOG-style game where college football fanbases compete for control of a fictionalized map of the United States.
-The goal is to control as much territory as possible for ultimate domination of the map.
-From season one forward, College Football Risk has been played independently from Reddit.
+It was an MMOG-style game where college football fanbases compete for control of a fictionalized map of the United States.
+The goal was to control as much territory as possible for ultimate domination of the map.
+The second season of College Football Risk was played independently from Reddit.

 Gameplay

 Premise

-The concept of overtaking another team's territory spurs from a series of Reddit posts where users modified maps of the United States to illustrate a team's power, known as college football 'imperialism maps' or 'empires maps.'
+The concept of overtaking another team's territory spurred from a series of Reddit posts where users modified maps of the United States to illustrate a team's power, known as college football 'imperialism maps' or 'empires maps.'
 These were not based on the board game Risk, but the outcomes of college football games throughout the season.
 Fanbases and news sites later pointed out the similarities to the Risk, and a game where fanbases themselves controlled the outcome (independently of their teams actual performance) was developed in the college football offseason.
-CFBRisk is played on a map of 131 territories in the United States, 130 of which represent the geographical home of NCAA Division I FBS schools and one additional territory designated for team Chaos.
-Initially, home territories were determined by which school is closest in straight-line distance to the geometric center of each county, but have now been adjusted as to reduce the overlap in state boundaries.
-The goal of the game is to expand your home team's territory and ultimately control the entire game map.
+CFBRisk was played on a map of 131 territories in the United States, 130 of which represent the geographical home of NCAA Division I FBS schools and one additional territory designated for team Chaos.
+Initially, home territories were determined by which school is closest in straight-line distance to the geometric center of each county, but were later adjusted to reduce the overlap in state boundaries.
+The goal of the game was to expand your home team's territory and ultimately control the entire game map.